Logo of ITVX from 2022 onwards | |

 As of July 2017, ITV Hub is available on YouView-enabled Sony Bravia TVs.

-On 29 January 2014, ITV announced it would make ITV Player available on Sky's Now TV box.[22]
-It was later made available on the NowTV & Roku devices on 11 June 2014.[23]
+On 29 January 2014, ITV announced it would make ITV Player available on Sky's Now TV box.[23]
+It was later made available on the NowTV and Roku devices on 11 June 2014.[24]

-On 30 January 2012, it was announced that ITV Player would be added to Sky's On Demand service on 31 January 2012.[24]
-The service is accessible through the main on Demand menu as well as a dedicated ITV Player section.
-ITV Player initially only offered archive content, with catch-up programming becoming available on 26 September 2012.
+On 30 January 2012, it was announced that ITV Player would be added to Sky's On Demand service the following day.[25]
+ITV Player initially only offered archive content, with catch-up programming becoming available on 26 September.

 On 6 July 2012, it was announced that ITV Player had been made available on Samsung's Smart TVs and Blu-ray players through their Samsung Smart TV service, for 2011 and later devices.[25]